 Creating private channels, teams, public channels and specialised group chats (one to some) are important and central to the Teams and Slack operating framework.
 Most groups can be divided into a number of concentric rings-inner, middle and outer-each of which has different levels of engagement and notification requirements.
 For more on group and team rings see this article: “The three rings of member commitment in a bioteam.”

 10. Multichannel – Pheromones can be used in conjunction with other messages for two main reasons.
 The first reason is redundancy, where over-communication via more than one channel is used to ensure the messages gets through.
 The second reason is, when the pheromone only contains part of the message and the other part is transmitted over another channel.
 To fully understand the message the receiver needs to read both channels.
 This enables context and also gives purpose to the message which can be elaborated through peripheral channels.
-Another article that explains the importance of acting instinctively is relevant here.

 Practical Application: Like point 6, Robust Delivery, you should be able to specify a number of channels for messages including email, SMS, and IM and to allow redundancy, if required, by having messages simultaneously transmitted over more than one channel.
 This is something that is baked in within Slack and Teams where rules can be configured to have notifications delivered to multiple devices and instances (email, desktop, mobile push notifications and streams).